kpierzynski/AVR_2in13c/README.md

 ## This library is created for WaveShare 2.13inch white,black,yellow (or red) version of the epaper display.

-Library uses saved in progmem images to display on epaper
+- Library uses saved in PROGMEM images to display on epaper

-In rle_converter there are two programs: bmp2c and c2rle.
+- In rle_converter there are two programs: bmp2c and c2rle.
-bmp2c converts monochrome bmp to C array.
-Note that image has to be rotated to left and then flipped vertically to work. c2rle compress array from bmp2c and produce compressed result.
+- bmp2c converts monochrome bmp to C array.
+Note that image has to be rotated to left and then flipped vertically to work.
+- c2rle compress array from bmp2c and produce compressed result.

 # Functions